5 Chief Big Data Careers In-Demand

 - Evaluate new data sources

-- Communicate between executives and engineering team
+- Communicate between executives and the engineering team

 Big Data Scientist